 52M - Failing to comply with a prohibition on certain types of vehicle

-The following streets are restricted to vehicles between the stated hours:
+The streets restricted to vehicles between stated hours can be found on our School enforcement page.

 Only pedestrians, cycles and permit holders are permitted to enter these streets during restricted hours and a vehicle does not have to stop or park to be in contravention of the restriction as it is a driving contravention, which is clearly explained on two upright signs where the restriction starts.